-Building a voice assistant for an Electron app
+Building a voice agent for an Electron app

-With Alan AI SDK for Web, you can create a voice assistant or chatbot and embed it to your Electron app.
-The Alan AI Platform provides you with all the tools and leverages the industry’s best Automatic Speech Recognition (ASR), Spoken Language Understanding (SLU) and Speech Synthesis technologies to quickly build an AI assistant from scratch.
+With Alan AI SDK for Web, you can create a voice agent or chatbot and embed it to your Electron app.
+The Alan AI Platform provides you with all the tools and leverages the industry’s best Automatic Speech Recognition (ASR), Spoken Language Understanding (SLU) and Speech Synthesis technologies to quickly build an AI agent from scratch.

 In this tutorial, we will create a simple voice enabled Electron app.
-The app users will be able to click the voice assistant button and give custom voice commands, and the AI assistant will reply to them.
+The app users will be able to click the voice agent button and give custom voice commands, and the AI agent will reply to them.

 What you will learn